dhis2/dhis2-docs/src/developer/web-api/settings-and-configuration.md

     GET POST /api/facilityOrgUnitLevel

-For the CORS whitelist configuration you can make a POST request with an array of URLs to whitelist as payload using "application/json" as content-type, for instance:
+For the CORS allowlist configuration you can make a POST request with an array of URLs to allowlist as payload using "application/json" as content-type, for instance:

 ```json
 ["www.google.com", "www.dhis2.org", "www.who.int"]
 ```

-    GET POST /api/33/configuration/corsWhitelist
+    GET POST /api/33/configuration/corsAllowlist

 For POST requests, the configuration value should be sent as the request payload as text.
 The following table shows appropriate configuration